alfrix/docs/docs/library/genesis_plus_gx.md

 ## Features

-RetroArch features that the Genesis Plus GX core respects.
+Frontend-level settings or features that the Genesis Plus GX core respects.

 | Feature           | Supported |
 |-------------------|:---------:|